HL7/fhir-shorthand/input/pagecontent/reference.md

   CodeSystem: AnteaterCS
   Id: anteater-code-system
   Title: "Anteater Code System"
+  Description: "A code system for anteater taxonomy with hierarchical codes"
   * #Anteater "Anteater" "Members of suborder Vermilingua, distinguished by its propensity to eat ants"
   * #Anteater #Tamandua "Members of genus Tamandua" "The Tamandua genus of anteaters, mainly found in forests and grasslands"
   * #Anteater #Tamandua #NorthernTamandua "Northern Tamandua" "The northern species of Tamandua anteaters"